rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 ---

-## 16. What this spec does not yet include
+## 17. What this spec does not yet include

 Tiny Semi-Auto Demo Spec v1 does **not** yet include:

 * full notebook implementation
-* full replay/live infrastructure
+* full replay or live infrastructure
 * multi-step repair loops
 * family-wide demo coverage
 * benchmark automation